gustavribeiros/gustavribeiros/README.md

 ### Oi, eu sou o Gustavo! 👋

 - 🖥️ Cloud Engineer with years of experience in various sectors, certified by leading technology companies such as Amazon, Microsoft, Google and Astronomer.
 Speaker at technology events in Brazil and abroad.
-Leads a Google community in Brazil, the GDG Cloud Brasília.
+Leads a Google community in Brazil, the GDG Cloud Brasília - part of Google Developer Groups global program.
 Has extensive experience in innovative data platform projects and multicloud environments throughout Latin America.
 Currently focused on Cloud FinOps and working as a technology and innovation specialist for Brazilian federal agencies, dedicated to promoting effective solutions for problems and fostering a culture of continuous transformation.
+In 2025, he will start studies at Thomas Edison State University.
+A new degree is coming!

 ### 🚀 Skills
 <div style="display: inline_block">